timkurvers/valheim-macos/README.md

    > The script requires Steam credentials so that Valheim data can be acquired.
 As the original
    > macOS Steam client does not have access to Valheim, this is done via [DepotDownloader].

-4. Once the build script finishes, verify presence of `Valheim.app` in the `build` folder.
+4. Once the build script finishes, verify the presence of `Valheim.app` in the `build` folder.

 ## Running